Character Creation

 While players can choose to remain unaffiliated, they may also choose to align themselves with one of these groups as a member.
 Doing so grants them additional perks and equipment throughout the campaign; players are also invited to work with the DM to homebrew or otherwise create a group of (almost) any type with which their character may be affiliated.

-Due to the nature of some potential plot points, alignment and reputation in Into the Wilds will have tangible meaning and use depending on actions the party takes, and plots they choose to pursue.
+Due to the nature of some potential plot points, alignment and reputation will have tangible meaning and use depending on actions the party takes, and any plots they choose to pursue.

 Reputation will follow the standard rules as outlined by the base material provided for the 5th Edition of Dungeons and Dragons.
 Alignment, its meaning, function, and its viewpoints in this campaign, though, will be based on Matt Colville's view of alignment- as illustrated in his videos here and here.